psteiwer/DataDrivenAlerts/README.md

 Additional <a href src="http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=D2IMP_ch_settings#D2IMP_settings_icons">documentation</a> is available for User-Defined Icons.

+## Configure Task Manager Email Settings
+Alerts are delivered by Email.
+The Task Manager Email must be configured to allow alerts to be delivered by Email.
+At a minimum, the SMTP Server must be assigned in the Task Manager Email Settings (Management Portal -> System Administration -> Configuration -> Additional Settings -> Task Manager Email).
+For more information, please see the <a href src="http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_Category_TaskManagerEmail">documentation</a>.

 # Adding the Custom Action to a Widget
 Now that the Custom Action has been configured, a new control can be added to use DataDrivenAlerts.